Functional structuralism

 Functional structuralism is a spin-off from systems theory in sociology.
 Systems theory, following Talcott Parsons, began as a structural-functionalist theory, that is, social structures were stressed and placed at the center of analysis, and social functions were deduced from these structures.
 In functional-structuralist theory, in contrast, the initial focus is on the function of an aspect of society, and only after functions have been specified are enabling structures designated.
+Functional structuralism is primarily associated with the work of German sociologist Niklas Luhmann.